sclower/accessibegone/index.md

 ## What to Block

-The AccessiBe software is delivered from two domain hosts-- both of which point to the same IP address:
+The AccessiBe software is delivered from two domain hosts:

 *   acsbap.com
 *   acsbapp.com

 At a minimum, blocking these domains on your device of choice (or preferably your local network) will be sufficient.
-You may also wish to block the IP address altogether, though this may change once in a while.
-At the time of writing, the address is 167.172.136.187\.
+You may also wish to block the IP addresses associated with each domain altogether, though they may change once in a while.
+At the time of writing, the addresses are 167.172.136.187 and 206.189.187.108\.
 If in doubt, perform a ping on either domain to obtain the correct IP address.

 ## How to Block the AccessiBe Domains